davidechicco/mesothelioma-diagnosis-predictions/README.md

 The [mesothelioma dataset file](https://archive.ics.uci.edu/ml/datasets/Mesothelioma%C3%A2%E2%82%AC%E2%84%A2s+disease+data+set+) is publically available on the website of the [University of California Irvine Machine Learning Repository](http://archive.ics.uci.edu/ml/), under their copyright license.

 ## Contacts
-This sofware was developed by [Davide Chicco](http://www.DavideChicco.it) at [the Princess Margaret Cancer Centre](http://www.uhn.ca/PrincessMargaret/Research/) (Toronto, Ontario, Canada).
+This sofware was developed by [Davide Chicco](http://www.DavideChicco.it) at the [Princess Margaret Cancer Centre](http://www.uhn.ca/PrincessMargaret/Research/) and at the at the [Peter Munk Cardiac Centre](https://www.uhn.ca/PMCC/Research/Pages/default.aspx) (Toronto, Ontario, Canada).

 For questions or help, please write to davide.chicco(AT)davidechicco.it